mt-digital/rda-lod/docs/final_p6_plan.md

 <!-- Optional theme -->
 <link rel="stylesheet" href="https://maxcdn.bootstrapcdn.com/bootstrap/3.3.5/css/bootstrap-theme.min.css">

-<title>Plan for Plenary</title>
 </head>

 <body>
 <div class="container">
-#  Final plan for P6 with an eye on the future
+# Current progress, final plan for P6 with an eye to the future

+## Matthew Turner, August 25, 2015

 So far I've built a web interface where you can browse all ICPSR records.
 Search is coming soon.
 It's served by the API I'm developing to provide a REST interface to the linked data built on the backend.
-The linked data will be built by normalizing XML metadata records from DataONE, ICPSR, and more repositories into the future.
+The linked data is built by normalizing XML metadata records from DataONE, ICPSR, and more repositories into the future.
 These normalized records are stored in a MongoDB collection; each document contains its own fulltext as a field.
 MongoDB has built-in full-text search.
-It's a well-known database that enables me to create lean web apps.
+It's a well-documented and widely-used database that enables me to create lean web apps.
 We ingest data into the database by writing a new parser that extracts the normalized fields from each new metadata standard.

 I believe in "rapid prototyping".
 It works for me personally as well as for teams.
-I was wondering how to build
-a "mechanism to search across the pool of records for data sets that have the potential to be used together" by "express(ing) metadata element correspondences at the schema level between DDI-RDF and DataONE properties, harmonizing
+I was wondering how to build a "mechanism to search across the pool of records for data sets that have the potential to be used together" by "express(ing) metadata element correspondences at the schema level between DDI-RDF and DataONE properties, harmonizing